VIN and PPSR check for a used car in Queensland

 Step 2: Visit the PPSR Website

-Go to ppsr.gov.au - this is the official government site.
+Go to ppsr.gov.au.
+This is the official government site.

 Step 3: Enter the VIN